SelecTree: Tree Detail

 Longevity 40 to 60 years.

-Leaves Ovate, Silver or Blue Green, No Change, Evergreen.
+Leaves Ovate, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Persistent, Bluish green and covered with wax Capsule, Small (0.25 - 0.50 inches), fruiting in Spring, Summer or Fall.